Sunshine in a bowl.

 Roasted Vegetables

-- 1 large zucchini squash halved and cut into ¼-inch slices
+- 1 large zucchini halved and cut into ¼-inch slices

 - 1 large yellow squash halved and cut into ¼-inch slices